Web Design Ethics

 This is a shady practice, the equivalent of sending products to you without your consent then billing you for them (illegal because the assumption that you could send the products back is inadequate).

 Most North American jurisdictions give protection to the consumer — usually in the form of being able to keep the unordered merchandise without making any payment as well as a “cooling off” period for door-to-door sales.

 Never purchase a list of email addresses from anyone.
-Rather than bring you success, this is likely to get you listed as someone with shady business practices.
+Rather than bring you success, this is likely to get you listed as someone with questionable business ethics.

 Spammers are Cowards

-Simply because they only want to deal with the gullible respondents — those clicking on the links in the spam email.
+Spammers only want to deal with the gullible respondents that click on the links in the spam email.